Fresno Grizzlies Game Notes at Rancho Cucamonga

 CLOSE LOSSES: All five of the Grizzlies losses this season have been by one or two runs, 5-4 (3x), 7-6 and 2-0.
 The Grizzlies have left runners in scoring position in their last at-bats in the four one-run losses.
 Overall, Fresno is 2-5 in one or two-run games on the young season.

-BEAR BATS: The Grizzlies rank 12th in Minor League Baseball (3rd in Single-A) with a .279 batting average through 11 games.
-A big reason for the success comes from outfielder Jake Snider.
-The University of Louisville product is seventh in Minor League Baseball with a .448 batting average.
-Former 2022 Grizzlies utility player Sterlin Thompson is first with a .533 batting average (16-for-30) and Braxton Fulford ranks fifth with a .476 batting average.

-LET'S GO STREAKING: Currently, three Grizzlies batters have a hit streak of six games or more.
-Ryan Ritter has a six-game hit streak after starting the season 0-for-14.
-Ritter is 7-for-25 (.280) with a homer, two doubles, five RBI, three runs and three walks in his streak.
-Luis Mendez is riding a seven-game hit streak, going 8-for-19 (.421).
-Mendez has two doubles, two RBI, 10 runs and nine walks in that span.
-Finally, Jake Snider has hit safely in every game he has batted in (eight).
+LET'S GO STREAKING: Currently, two Grizzlies batters have a hit streak of seven games or more.
+Ryan Ritter has a seven-game hit streak after starting the season 0-for-14.
+Ritter is 9-for-28 (.321) with two homers, two doubles, seven RBI, four runs and four walks in that span.
+Jake Snider has hit safely in every game he has batted in (eight).
 Snider is 13-for-29 (.448) with three doubles, six RBI, six runs and seven walks in the streak.

-HEUBECK GOES FOR THE QUAKES: Tonight, the Quakes counter Michael Prosecky with righty Peter Heubeck.
-The 20-year-old was a 3rd round draft pick by the Dodgers in 2021 out of the Gilman School in Baltimore, Maryland (high school).
-This is Heubeck's third start of the season, allowing four runs in six innings of work.
+ROSARIO GOES FOR RANCHO: Tonight, the Quakes counter Jordy Vargas with righty Jerming Rosario.
+The 20-year-old was signed as an international free agent by the Dodgers in 2018 out of the Dominican Republic.
+This is Rosario's third start of the season, where he has no record and a 1.00 ERA.
+Over nine innings, he has struck out 12 batters.

+SENSATIONAL STARTERS: In the series against the Quakes, the Grizzlies rotation (3 starters) has tossed 17 innings of two-run ball (1.06 ERA).
+They have allowed a combined nine hits and six walks while fanning 18.
+In two of those games, the starters have enjoyed a quality start (6+ IP, 3 or less ER).

 APRIL 22, 2023 @ RANCHO CUCAMONGA QUAKES (LOS ANGELES DODGERS): LOANMART FIELD - 6:30 PM PT